TexBlock/TiC-Wiki/Alloying-Recipe-JSON.md

 * `result` ([[FluidStack|Common-JSON-Value-Types#fluidstack]]).
 The recipe's output.
 Cannot be contained in any input.

 ### Example
-Alloys 3 ingots of copper and 1 ingot of gold to produce 4 ingots of rose gold.
+Alloys 3 ingots (432 mb) of copper and 1 ingot (144 mb) of gold to produce 4 ingots (576 mb) of rose gold.
 Requires a fuel of at least 550 degrees to melt.

 ```json
 {